HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we establish global linear convergence of~\eqref{eq:pnppgd} with~\eqref{eq:caskd} as the denoiser.
-Our analysis builds on the convergence framework presented in~\cite{athalye2023contractivity}.
-However, there are important technical differences that prevent the direct application of the results from~\cite{athalye2023contractivity}.
-These differences are best explained after presenting the technical results, so we postpone this discussion until the end of the section.
+We establish global linear convergence of HyDeFuse in this section.
+Our analysis builds on the convergence framework of~\cite{athalye2023contractivity}.
+However, there are key technical differences that prevent a direct application of those results.
+This will be clarified in \Cref{subsec:discussion}, after we present our results.
+Proofs of all propositions and lemmas are given in the Appendix.